Jelmerro/carafe/README.md

 `WINEPREFIX=~/.carafe/steam winecfg`

-This is exactly what carafe will do when asked to configure wine like so:
+This is exactly what carafe will do when asked to invoke winecfg, but carafe makes sure the arch and wineprefix are automatically correct.

-`./carafe manage winecfg steam` or `./carafe m winecfg steam`

 The same shortcut is added for winetricks, other tools can use the original wineprefix command.

-The advantage of using the carafe shortcut is that the arch and prefix are added automatically.

 In short, carafe is aimed to ease the configuration of wine bottles/carafes, without introducing any magic or changing the wine prefix system.